Ajten1994/python-package-manager/README.md

 - Initial release of Python Package Manager.
 - Added feature to identify unused Python packages.
 - Added feature to remove unused Python packages.

+### 1.0.1
+- Added feature to generate a `requirements.txt` file with installed packages.
+- Fix bug fixes relating to checking depency packages for installed packages
+- Enhanced functionality to remove packages from requirements.txt if they are no longer present.